mdShakil2004/finora/DECISIONS.md

 The pipeline then inserts the cleaned **8,461 transaction records** and recreates the demo state.

-### Alternatives considered
+### Alternatives Considered

-* Append-only seeding with duplicate checks for every record.
+- Append-only seeding with duplicate checks for every record.
-* Incremental upsert-based seeding.
+- Incremental upsert-based seeding.

 ### Why